-Short-term rentals in Residential Five Acre District and the Forestry District do not require a permit.
-The following provisions shall apply to all other zoning districts to ensure that the commercial use of residential property does not adversely affect the neighborhood in which short-term rentals are located.
+The following provisions shall apply to ensure that the commercial use of residential property does not adversely affect the neighborhood in which short-term rentals are located.
+In addition, homeowners have the responsibility to comply with the Vermont Department of Taxes re: rooms and meals tax rules and regulations.